drewww/breach/docs/plan.md

 1. (DONE) Check in on gasDiffusion and what to do if it tries to diffuse into a wall in gasEmitter logic.
 1. Separate out Impermeable as "can't spread" versus a new "armor" damage management system.
 You can have armor to N damage types: push, kinetic, laser, fire, poison, etc.
 1. (DONE) Fix the fact you can dash through walls. [jay]
+1. Intent system?
+   a.
+How does this work?
+Shift everything back a turn?
+First in the controller we consume any intents that are set.
+   b.
+Could be a MoveIntent or a ShootIntent.
+If there are no intents set (OR you just consumed an intent) then set a new one.
+   c.
+Have some visualization system for intents.
+   d.
+This is a big rewrite of the botcontroller systems.
+Worth doing sooner rather than later.
+   e.
+Am I convinced this is a good approach?
+I liked it for shooting, quite a bit.
+It is well trod territory in games I like.
+   f.
+Do I learn anything by building it?
+   g.
+Well, I want to build it for shooting regardless.
+Might as well.